Since it is pumpkin season, I decided to take a family favorite cookie(Molasses) and combine it with pumpkin so I made these Pumpkin Molasses Cookies.

-These pumpkin molasses cookies were chewy and they were very dense, if that makes sense.
+These pumpkin molasses cookies were chewy and they were very dense if that makes sense.
 They had a great flavor by adding the pumpkin in the mix.
-You can judge a cookie by weather you make it again, and this one I would make again.
+You can judge a cookie by whether you make it again, and this one I would make again.

 - ½ cup of butter (softened)

 - 1 large egg